Zement/Reggie/BUILDING.md

    pyximport.install()
    ```

-1.
-   - On Windows: In the `libs` folder, run the `compile.bat` script.
+1. - On Windows: In the `libs` folder, run the `compile.bat` script.
-   **NOTE:** The `compile.bat` script doesn't look for Python 3.7 specifically, so if nothing happens when ran, edit the script to use whichever version of Python you have has Cython installed.
+   **NOTE:** The `compile.bat` script doesn't look for a specific Python version, so if nothing happens when ran, edit the script to use whichever version of Python you have with Cython installed.
    - On other OSes:
-     1. Run this command in the `libs` folder directory and replace `python` with (the path to) the Python 3.7 executable:
+     1. Run this command in the `libs` folder directory:
         ```
         python compile.py build_ext --inplace
         ```